dimitri-nicolo/calico/v2.4/reference/kube-controllers/configuration.md

 access to the Kubernetes API to monitor `Node` events.

 The node controller is not enabled by default if `ENABLED_CONTROLLERS` is not explicitly specified.
-However, the {{site.prodname}} Kubernetes manifests explicitly specify the `ENABLED_CONTROLLERS` and enable this controller within the calico-kube-controllers deployment.
+However, the {{site.tseeprodname}} Kubernetes manifests explicitly specify the `ENABLED_CONTROLLERS` and enable this controller within the calico-kube-controllers deployment.

 This controller is valid when using either the `etcdv3` or `kubernetes` datastore types.